thenetworkgrinch/YAGSL-gitbook/devices/motor-controllers/sparkflex.md

 {% endembed %}

 {% hint style="warning" %}
-The SparkFlex must be disconnected from the CAN bus **on startup** to run via the REV Hardware Client!
+The Spark Flex must be disconnected from the CAN bus **on startup** to run via the REV Hardware Client!
 {% endhint %}

 ## Tuning PID

-To tune the PID of the SparkFlex you need to open up the REV Hardware Client select the SparkFlex then open the telemetry tab and set it to position control while messing with the parameters in the lefthand pane.
+To tune the PID of the Spark Flex you need to open up the REV Hardware Client select the Spark Flex then open the telemetry tab and set it to position control while messing with the parameters in the lefthand pane.

 {% embed url="https://docs.revrobotics.com/rev-hardware-client/ion/telemetry" %}

 ## YAGSL Checklist

-* [ ] Set all SparkFlex's to unique CAN ID's.
+* [ ] Set all Spark Flex's to unique CAN ID's.
-* [ ] Update all SparkFlex's to the latest firmware.
+* [ ] Update all Spark Flex's to the latest firmware.
-* [ ] The SparkFlex rotates the motor counterclockwise positive.
+* [ ] The Spark Flex rotates the motor counterclockwise positive.
 (Invert the SparkFlex programmatically if it does not rotate counterclockwise positive).
 * [ ] Tune the PID value's for one drive motor.
 * [ ] Tune the PID value's for one steering/azimuth/angle motor.

 ## Communication

-The SparkFlex is only capable of communicating via CAN and may see some exciting new features soon with CAN FD support!
+The Spark Flex is only capable of communicating via CAN and may see some exciting new features soon with CAN FD support!

 ## Module example configuration